PedroFellipeAntunes/ascii-image-java/README.md

    - Toggle the color option to display the ASCII art in color or monochrome.
 3. **Select Images**: Drop down the image files to load them (`.png`, `.jpg`, or `.jpeg`).
 5. **Preview & Save**: After processing the image, preview the generated ASCII art.
 You will be prompted to save the modified image as a PNG file with the new name.

+## Extra
+- There is a separate file which contains code which should read any text file and generate a string of certain size, ordered by luminance of each character.